smj19/PortScanner/README.md

 #### Example output 3) By specifying the argument "--all" in the command line, all 65535 ports will be scanned(Note: Time-consuming)
 ```
 root@ubuntu:/home/ubuntu/port# python portsca.py --all 108.214.113.79
 Scanning all 65536 ports...
-Please note, it is takes a long time to scan all 65536 ports
+Please note, it takes a long time to scan all 65536 ports
 Please wait..
 Fetching results

 ```